 You might have noticed that there are three types of ADFS certificate presented in the ADFS 2.0 UI:

 I haven’t had a chance to investigate how the Service communications and Token-decrypting certificate are used in the context of SharePoint.
-For what it’s worth, I did renew the Service communications certificate in my environment and did not notice any obvious availability problems within SharePoint.
+For what it’s worth, I did in my environment and did not notice any obvious availability problems within SharePoint.
 I do however advise treading very carefully, especially given the heavy reliance that SharePoint places on the token-signing certificate.